magento/merchdocs/src/marketing/invitations.md

 1. In the upper-right corner, click **Add Invitations**.

 1. On the next screen, enter email addresses to invite new customers, add a custom message, choose a sender, and select an invitee group.

-If you have multiple store views, set the **Send From** chooser to establish from what store view an invitation will be sent.
+   If you have multiple store views, use the **Send From** option to specify the store view from which an invitation is sent.

     ![Invitations Information]({% link images/images-ee/create-invitation-page.png %}){: .zoom}
     _Create Invitation_